S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention: Pre-Analysis

-To prove that the locality in content features will have a bad effect on stylizing process, we check out the attention maps from the first inter-attention \cite{p79} of transfer module.
-As depicted in Fig.~\ref{fig5}, we choose five points in style features to show the similarity between the points and content features.
-The five points consist of four corners (p1: left top (red), p2: right top (green), p3: left down (blue), p4: right down (black)), and the center point (p5: white).
-We single them out from certain columns of attention maps and then reshape to the square form which is the same as the shape of content features.
-In similarity map of p1, strong responses appear in the place where the red blocks stay in the stylized image.
-In similarity map of p2, p3, and p5, strong responses appear where the red blocks do not appear in the stylized image.
-And in similarity map of p4, responses are sprinkled almost everywhere.
-These results illustrate that the locality of window attention has been transmitted from content features in encoder to the attention maps of transfer module, which dramatically affects the stylizing process and finally leads to locality problem.
-To root out this problem, we propose SpW Attention and S2WAT.
+To highlight the adverse impact of content feature locality on stylization, we analyze attention maps from the first inter-attention \cite{p79} in the transfer module (see Fig.~\ref{fig5}).
+Five points, representing corners (p1: top-left in red, p2: top-right in green, p3: bottom-left in blue, p4: bottom-right in black), and the central point (p5: white) are selected from style features to gauge their similarity with content features.
+These points, extracted from specific columns of attention maps and reshaped into squares, mirror content feature shapes.
+The similarity map of p1 reveals pronounced responses aligned with red blocks in the stylized image.
+Conversely, p2, p3, and p5 exhibit robust responses in areas devoid of red blocks.
+As for p4's similarity map, responses are distributed widely.
+These outcomes underline the propagation of window attention's locality from content features within the encoder to the attention maps of the transfer module.
+This influence significantly disrupts the stylization process, ultimately culminating in the locality problem.
+To address this issue, we present the SpW Attention and S2WAT solutions.